playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 Now the new stuff:

 - We're also using `ViewChild` to assign the template reference variable `viewContainerRef` to a component class property.
-	- We're using the `read` prop to give it the [`ViewContainerRef`](https://angular.io/api/core/ViewContainerRef) class, which includes some methods to help us create embedded view
+	- We're using the `read` prop to give it the [`ViewContainerRef`](https://angular.io/api/core/ViewContainerRef) class, which includes some methods to help us create an embedded view.
 - Then, in the `ngOnInit` lifecycle, we're running the `createEmbeddedView` method present on the `ViewContainerRef` property to create an embedded view based on the template.

 If you take a look at your element debugger, you'll notice that the template is injected as a sibling to the `.testing` div: